All Blogs

 Without effective safety communication, critical details fade from memory, and reporting delays hurt both compliance and safety improvements.
 Additionally, a lack of efficient reporting tools can negatively impact workforce motivation, as employees may feel their safety concerns are not adequately addressed.

 OSHA requires employers to document work-related injuries and illnesses using specific forms and keep these records for at least five years.
-But solid incident reporting isn't just about dodging fines—it's the foundation for creating safer workplaces by systematically spotting and fixing hazards.
+Solid incident reporting goes beyond compliance.
+It's the foundation for creating safer workplaces by systematically spotting and fixing hazards.

 Types of Incident Reports